Skip to main content

 • whether you have a right to review the decision

 It is vital that you read and understand the refusal notification clearly to understand the timeframe and means of appeal.
-Declined visa applications are generally provided with 21 days to lodge a review application with the Administrative Appeals Tribunal (AAT).
+You can find more information about the appeal process at our Visa Refusals and Review page.

 Client Dashboard